Nature of the magnetic moment of cobalt in ordered FeCo alloy: Results and Discussion

-In order to check the influence of $U$ and $J$ parameters on these results, we performed two series of additional calculations with the following parameterization: $U_{\text{Fe,Co}}$ = 3 eV and $J_{\text{Fe,Co}}$ = 0.9 eV; $U_{\text{Fe,Co}}$ = 2.7 eV and $J_{\text{Fe,Co}}$ = 0.6 eV.
-It is clearly seen in Fig.~\ref{fig:FeCo.Imag_self_enrgy} that by decreasing $J$ the Fermi-liquid character of iron $e_g$ states restores (which also agrees with elemental iron studies \cite{Belozerov2014,Katanin2010bccFe}).
+In order to check the influence of $U$ and $J$ parameters on these results, we performed two series of additional calculations with the following parameterization: $U_{\mathrm{Fe,Co}}$ = 3 eV and $J_{\mathrm{Fe,Co}}$ = 0.9 eV; $U_{\mathrm{Fe,Co}}$ = 2.6 eV and $J_{\mathrm{Fe,Co}}$ = 0.6 eV.
+It is clearly seen in Figure~\ref{fig:FeCo.Imag_self_enrgy} that by decreasing $J$ the Fermi-liquid character of iron $t_{2g}$ and $e_g$ states restores (the last also agrees with elemental iron studies \cite{Belozerov2014,Katanin2010bccFe}).
 Meanwhile, the variation of $U$ does not affect the results dramatically.

-The performed LSDA calculations have demonstrated a strong dependence of the cobalt magnetization on the interaction with surrounding iron atoms.
-However, being a static mean-field approach, LSDA is unable to provide information on the local magnetic moments in the real quantum system.
-Such local moments are theoretically described with the average value of the squared spin operator that can be calculated with a many-body approach like DMFT.
-To explore the local magnetic moments in FeCo alloy we have calculated the average value of the squared magnetic moment operator, $\langle \hat m_{z}^{2}\rangle=4 \mu_B^2\langle \hat S_{z}^{2}\rangle$ as well as uniform magnetic susceptibility in the paramagnetic DMFT calculations.
-These results will be discussed below.

 The next step of our investigation was to simulate the ferromagnetically ordered FeCo alloy with LDA+DMFT.
 This was done by applying an external magnetic field of 0.01 eV on the level of the Hubbard model.
-For T=1000 K (the lowest temperature in our LDA+DMFT calculations), it was found that the following magnetic moments are stabilized: 2.23 $\mu_{B}$ (iron atoms) and 1.67 $\mu_{B}$ (cobalt atoms).
-These values are in good agreement with previous theoretical and experimental studies \cite{Victora1984_calcMagnetizationFeCo,Bardos_MeanMomentsFeCo,Burkert_GiantAnisotropyFeCo}.
+For T=1000 K (the lowest temperature in our LDA+DMFT calculations), it was found that the following magnetic moments are stabilized: 2.69 $\mu_{B}$ (iron atoms) and 1.82 $\mu_{B}$ (cobalt atoms).
+These values are in good agreement with previous theoretical and experimental studies \cite{Victora1984_calcMagnetizationFeCo,Bardos_MeanMomentsFeCo,Burkert_GiantAnisotropyFeCo} as well as with the results of LSDA calculations, presented in subsection~\ref{LSDA_results}.
 We additionally performed simulations applying local magnetic fields selectively on either iron or cobalt atoms.
-These calculations also resulted in the finite magnetization of Co site.
+These calculations also resulted in the finite magnetization of Co site, asserting that this moment is intrinsically stabilized.

-We have also verified how the choice of $U$ and $J$ affects the magnetic properties.
-It was found that changing $U$ values to $U_{\text{Fe,Co}}$ = 3 eV leads to a slight increase of squared fluctuating magnetic moments on iron atom (to 7.06 $\mu_B^2$) and an unchanged value of 4.35 $\mu_B^2$ on cobalt atom.
-These results can be compared with the ones presented in Fig.~\ref{fig:FeCo.DMFTmagMomSquared}.
-At the same time, decreasing the value of $J$ to 0.6 eV results in the decrease of these quantities on both atoms by 2.9 $\mu_b^2$ on Fe and 1.6 $\mu_b^2$ on Co.
-Such a sensitivity of the fluctuating moments to the choice of $U$ and $J$ is not unique to the present transition metal alloy \cite{anisimov2010electronic}.
-The most important point is that the fluctuating moment on Co is substantial and this result is independent of the choice of Coulomb parameters.